Jason Esteves: Other political positions

 In 2022 Esteves supported a nonpartisan commission for redistricting.
 In the same year, he opposed allowing the concealed carry of firearms without a license.
 In a 2022 letter that he wrote, Esteves endorsed the expansion of the U.S. Supreme Court.

-In 2023, Esteves introduced a bill to protect judges, prosecutors, and other public officials by requiring governmental agencies to redact personal identifying information from public records.
+In 2023, Esteves introduced a bill to require governmental agencies to redact personal identifying information from public records about public officials.

 In 2024, in a hearing on AI, he said that the legislature must support AI while also protecting people from its repercussions.
 In a letter that same year, Esteves urged President Joe Biden to extend work visas to long-term migrants.

 In 2025, Esteves proposed replacing the statue of Confederate leader Alexander Stephens in the U.S. Capitol with former President Jimmy Carter, citing his legacy of human rights and public service.
 Also in 2025, Esteves introduced a resolution honoring the International Franchise Association and its former president Doc Cohen for boosting economic growth and making contributions to communities coast to coast.
 Also in 2025, Esteves co-sponsored a bipartisan bill that declared children being unsupervised is not child neglect and those decisions should be left to the parent.

 Democratic Party of Georgia

-Esteves was elected as the Treasurer of the Democratic Party of Georgia in 2019, a position that he occupied until 2025.
+Esteves was elected as the treasurer of the Democratic Party of Georgia in 2019, a position that he occupied until 2025.

-After the first 2024 election debate, Esteves continued to back Joe Biden's re-election campaign, and he endorsed Kamala Harris after Biden dropped out.
+After the first 2024 election debate, Esteves continued to back Joe Biden's re-election campaign.
+He endorsed Kamala Harris after Biden dropped out.